librenms/docker/README.md

 * `REAL_IP_FROM`: Trusted addresses that are known to send correct replacement addresses (default `0.0.0.0/32`)
 * `REAL_IP_HEADER`: Request header field whose value will be used to replace the client address (default `X-Forwarded-For`)
 * `LOG_IP_VAR`: Use another variable to retrieve the remote IP address for access [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) on Nginx. (default `remote_addr`)

+### Redis Settings

+ > Redis variables should be set on all containers and are required when running more than one dispatcher.

 * `REDIS_HOST`: Redis host for poller synchronization
 * `REDIS_SENTINEL`: Redis Sentinel host for high availability Redis cluster
 * `REDIS_SENTINEL_SERVICE`: Redis Sentinel service name (default `librenms`)